 Frame mounts – Gravel and adventure bikes are the perfect partner for bikepacking trips.
 If you’re buying something to go on this kind of trip it’s a good idea to take stock of your chosen model’s frame mounts.
 Three bottle cage mounts are perhaps the bare minimum for water carrying requirements.
 And if you’re going to be using an extra-large frame bag which covers the traditional bottle cages, look for a bike whose forks include mounts too!

 Read about bikepacking in greater detail in our 'how to' guide here.

 Wheels and tyres

-Thru axles – The majority of gravel bikes uses thru axles.
-Stronger and less prone to flex over rough terrain than quick release skewers, they’re also less likely to accidently come loose whilst riding.
+Thru-axles – The majority of gravel bikes uses thru-axles.
+Stronger and less prone to flex over rough terrain than quick-release skewers, they’re also less likely to accidentally come loose whilst riding.
 A rough standard has been set, with most models using 12x142 rear and 15x100 front.
 The first number refers to the diameter of the axle with the second denoting the dropout width.
-If upgrading components in future is important to you, do take a note of a bike's axle size.
+If upgrading components in future is important to you, do take note of a bike's axle size.

 Tyre clearance – To keep your riding (and tyre) options as open as possible it’s a good idea to find out each gravel bike’s maximum tyre clearance before buying.
 It’s easy enough to pop a pair of 28mm or 30mm road tyres on if the tarmac is calling, but if a big adventure ride calls for 42mm tyres and your bike can only take 37mm you’re going to be snookered!